rec3141/microscape/README.md

 You can try out the R Shiny app at https://cryomics.shinyapps.io/microscape/

-If you get a 503 Error try hitting refresh a couple of times
+If you get a 503 Error it means that the server is booting up the virtual machine, try waiting one minute and trying again

 ![Microscape Samples](microscape-samples.png)
 ![Microscape Taxa](microscape-taxa.png)